vergissberlin/event-timer/README.md

-# Event Timer PWA
+# Event Timer

-A Progressive Web App for event timers with automatic switching and audio feedback.
+A web application for event timers with automatic switching and audio feedback.

 ## 🎯 Use This Template